xiaoyanfeifei/mote/README.md

 ## The Repository

-This repository is where we (Microsoft) develop the `Mote` product together with the community.
+This repository is where we (All of the Mote author) develop the `Mote` product together with the community.

 ## Mote